Consider the following scenario:

 This error occurs because of a race condition in the Usbhub.sys driver.
 This condition occurs if a USB device driver tries to enter a selective suspend state when a previously canceled selective suspend request has not yet been fully processed.

 Apparently Peter Svensson from MSNBC.com said Vista with 1GB of RAM will barely give you the time of day, while OSX makes good use of memory.
-Keep reading →
+Continue reading “MSNBC uses Mac to Slam Vista”

 The information in this article applies to the following configuration(s):